Eschatologue/CM_wiki/docs/class/druid/index.md

 The option you chose for Elemental Fury grows more powerful:

-**Potent Spellcasting.** When you cast a Druid cantrip with a range of 10 feet or greater, the spell’s range increases by 300 feet.
+**Potent Spellcasting.** When you cast a Druid cantrip with a range of 10 feet or greater, the spell's range increases by 300 feet.

 **Primal Strike.** The extra damage of your Primal Strike increases to 2d8.